nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - Example: `KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX.mainnet` or
   `KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX.NetXNfaaGTuJUGF`
 - This is all optional, if contract address or network are not provided the defaults are “current” ones within a given context.
+If only one is present, it should be interpreted as a contract address within the current network.

 **Path:** a string used as key in the `%metadata` big-map of the contract.
 If the path starts with a `/` we remove it; only the first “slash” character is